LinerSu/nyu-pl-spring-20-rec/Week 13/README.md

 - Def. a unit of information in a Prolog program ending with (".")

 #### Format
-- In general, the clause has a form like this:
+- In general, there are two types of forms to represent a clause:
 	```prolog
 	Head. % Head is true
 	Head :- Body.